 At the Eye Q Optometrist, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
-Following a thorough eye evaluation, however, Dr. Stein it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.
+Following a thorough eye evaluation, however, our eye doctors it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?

 Functional vision is the set of visual skills that a person uses to gather and process vision information.
 In other words, functional vision is how your entire visual system — the eyes, the brain, the visual pathways — work together to help you accurately interpret and interact with your environment.

 Does My Child Have ADD, ADHD, or a Vision Problem?

 Studies show that children with functional vision issues are twice as likely to be diagnosed with ADD or ADHD as compared to their peers.

 When the visual skills in children don’t operate properly, certain symptoms and behaviors can appear: